 Your IoT application was designed for a specific purpose.
 The more you can isolate your device’s network connectivity to its core functions, the more secure it will be.
 Does it need access to voice capabilities?
-Do it need to receive external SMS messages?
+Does it need to receive external SMS messages?
 If not, that functionality should be restricted.

 Protecting your IoT device requires a combination of technology and best practices.
 Holes in your connectivity solution can leave your devices, data, and customers vulnerable to cyber attacks.
-Check out our webinar to learn about five of the most important IoT security best practices.

-At EMnify, we specialize in providing secure connectivity and service management for connected devices through VPN/IPsec, intra-cloud connect, and other network-level security features.
+At emnify, we specialize in providing secure connectivity and service management for connected devices through VPN/IPsec, intra-cloud connect, and other network-level security features.
 We also provide embedded SIMs, helping to protect your devices from physical tampering.